pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 In tidb-cluster chart, the configurations of PD, TiDB, and TiKV are rendered into ConfigMap by Helm.

 Since TiDB Operator v1.1, these configurations can also be completed in TidbCluster Custom Resouce (CR).
-For configuration details, refer to [Configure a TiDB Cluster using TidbCluster](configure-cluster-using-tidbcluster.md)
+For configuration details, refer to [Configure a TiDB Cluster using TidbCluster](configure-cluster-using-tidbcluster.md).

 > **Note:**
 >
-> The rendering configuration of TiDB Operator is different from that of Helm.
+> The way TiDB Operator renders configurations is different from that of Helm.
 If you migrate configurations from `tidb-cluster chart values.yaml` to CR, the corresponding components might be rolling updated.

 ### Monitor